j-p-courneya/Intro-Python-Bioinformatics/index.md

 layout: lesson
 root: .
 ---
-This is the version taught at the [Software carpentries](https://bham-carpentries.github.io/2019-01-16-bham) workshop beginning on Wednesday 16 January 2019.
+This lesson was adapted from a version taught at the [Software carpentries](https://bham-carpentries.github.io/2019-01-16-bham) workshop.
+These materials were used to teach a workshop to the University of Maryland Baltimore Post-Doc association August 2021.

 The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task:
 **data analysis**.

 ### Arthritis Inflammation
-We are studying **inflammation in patients** who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation.
+Imagine a scenario where you are studying **inflammation in patients** who have been given a new treatment for arthritis, and you need to analyze the first dozen data sets of their daily inflammation.
 The data sets are stored in [comma-separated values]({{ page.root }}/reference/#comma-separated-values) (CSV) format: